 As Spanish as bull fighters and flamenco dancers, Sangria is what most people think of when you ask them to name a Spanish drink.
 A bit touristy today in Spain, but ever so popular in the United States.
 It is featured in restaurants everywhere and is a delighful summer thirst-quenching party drink.
 Best described as a sweetened punch-like wine with lots of fruit and lots of carbs!
-We now have the perfect Low Carb Red Sangria recipe that has all the taste of the original and with only 3.8 carbs per glass or less than 3 grams of “net carbs.”
+We now have the perfect Low Carb Red Sangria recipe that has all the taste of the original and with only 3.8 carbs per glass.

 Traditionally, it is served in beautifully hand painted pitchers with a pinched lip at the top to hold back the pieces of fruit when pouring.
 This avoids the mess of a “plop” of fruit or ice in your glass or lap.
 Classic hand painted Sangria pitchers can be found and purchased from our favorite Spanish import site, La Tienda (sold through Amazon).
 If you love Sangria this would be a perfect addition to your cupboard.
 Or you can do as many waiters do and simply use a spoon to block the fruit and ice from exiting your pitcher when filling your glass – either way, the taste of a great Sangria over ice is delicious.